rpat9/MasterChef/masterchef-backend/docs/ARCHITECTURE.md

 MasterChef Backend is a **production-grade, AI-augmented recipe generation service** with JWT authentication and cost-aware LLM orchestration.
 Users register, authenticate, and submit ingredients via a REST API.
 The system orchestrates a local Large Language Model (Ollama / Mistral 7B) to return structured recipes — while caching duplicate requests, enforcing rate limits, tracking token costs, and recording generation metrics.

-The system is designed for **AWS ECS deployment** but runs entirely locally using Docker Compose + LocalStack, proving cloud engineering competency at zero cost.
+The system is designed for **AWS ECS deployment** and runs locally using Docker Compose + LocalStack.

 ### Key Design Principles